We use cookies on this site to enhance your experience.

 Supervisors must:

-Follow the appropriate application procedures and deadlines for the USRA competition and your supervisor's faculty where you request to hold the USRA award.
+Follow the appropriate application procedures and deadlines for the USRA competition and the faculty where you are applying for a USRA.
 For NSERC USRAs, students apply directly to the Faculty of Science or the Lazaridis School of Business and Economics.
 For CIHR and SSHRC USRAs, applications are submitted to the Office of Research Services.

 Please follow the application procedures outlined below for each faculty.